Effective communication is the first step towards taking accountability at work.

 Every now and then, things tend to get a little hectic in the workplace.
 When work ramps up, some employees answer the call but some sink into quicksand.
 As managers, it’s our responsibility to prevent the whole team from going down in flames.

 For some of us, our ability to go with the flow or adjust on the fly is a skill we’ve either always had or something we’ve adapted to.
 For others, it’s still a work-in-progress.
 This is where effective team collaboration comes into play.

 Today, the breadth of collaboration and communication tools available for small and mid-sized businesses is something to marvel at.
-Industry research forecasts the collaboration software market to increase by 9% this year to $45 billion.
+Industry research forecasted the collaboration software market to increase by 9% in 2019 to $45 billion.
+And that wasn't even accounting for the surge of remote work in 2020.
 By 2023, it’s predicted to reach $60 billion.

 With modern collaboration tools, teams have round-the-clock accessibility like never before.
 But always being on and staying connected remains both a virtual blessing and a curse to core culture if you don’t do it right.

 Still, no matter how you slice it, being able to hold each other accountable and pacing towards goals is crucial criteria for effective collaboration.